tyhopp/basework/README.md

 - [x] Create basic CLI
 - [x] Extract out any remaining target project-specific logic
 - [x] Consume `basework-config.js` from projects
-- [ ] Consume `basework-api.js` from projects
+- [x] Consume `basework-api.js` from projects
 - [x] Refactor dev server for basic functionality
+- [ ] Create an example project
+- [ ] Add a license file
+- [ ] Publish on npm
 - [ ] Proper hot module replacement in the dev server
 - [ ] Webpack config differentiated by environment
 - [ ] Improve create pages function to support meta tags
-- [ ] Create example project
-- [ ] Publish on npm

 ## Longer term goals
 - [ ] Support parcel and rollup
-- [ ] A single generalized dev server that works with any bundler
+- [ ] Create a single generalized dev server that works with any bundler
 - [ ] Reduce dependency vulnerabilities to zero
-- [ ] Unit and integration tests
+- [ ] Add unit and integration tests
-- [ ] Proper CI/CD
+- [ ] Add proper CI/CD
-- [ ] Project generator for web components, React and Vue
+- [ ] Create a project generator for React and Vue
-- [ ] An optional `basework-router` implementation for webcomponents, React and Vue
+- [ ] Introduce an optional `basework-router` implementation for web components, React and Vue
-- [ ] A dedicated documentation website
+- [ ] Build a dedicated documentation website

 ## Notes
 This project is heavily inspired by [Gatsby](https://gatsby.org).